bhavanvir/digit-predictor/README.md

 # Digit-Prediction

 Digit-Prediction is a command-line, machine learning preceptron that uses a neural network to classify handwritten digits.
 The structure of the neural network consists of an input layer of 784 neurons, a hidden layer of 100 neurons, and an output layer of 10 neurons.

-The [MNIST](https://keras.io/api/datasets/mnist/) digits classification dataset was used for training; the dataset consists of 60,000 28x28 grayscale images of 10 digits, along with a test set of 10,000 images.
 The neural network is designed using the [SGD](https://keras.io/api/optimizers/sgd/) optimizer and the [categorical cross-entropy](https://keras.io/api/losses/probabilistic_losses/#categoricalcrossentropy-class) loss function.

+The [MNIST](https://keras.io/api/datasets/mnist/) digits classification dataset was used for training; the dataset consists of 60,000 28x28 grayscale images of 10 digits, along with a test set of 10,000 images for validation during training.

 ## Installation